USB hub: Limitations

+Dynamic-powered hubs

 Dynamic-powered hubs are hubs which can work as bus-powered as well as self-powered hubs.
 They can automatically switch between modes depending on whether a separate power supply is available or not.
 While switching from bus-powered to self-powered operation does not necessarily require immediate renegotiations with the host, switching from self-powered to bus-powered operation may cause USB connections to be reset if connected devices previously requested more power than available in bus-powered mode.

 Speed

 To allow high-speed (USB 2.0) devices to operate in their fastest mode, all hubs between the devices and the computer must be high-speed.
 High-speed devices should fall back to full-speed (USB 1.1) when plugged into a full-speed hub (or connected to an older full-speed computer port).
 While high-speed hubs can communicate at all device speeds, low- and full-speed traffic is combined and segregated from high-speed traffic through a transaction translator.
 Each transaction translator segregates lower speed traffic into its own pool, essentially creating a virtual full-speed bus.
 Some designs use a single transaction translator (STT), while other designs have multiple translators (MTT).
 Having multiple translators is a significant benefit when one connects multiple high-bandwidth full-speed devices.

 It is an important consideration that in common language (and often product marketing), USB 2.0 is used as synonymous with high-speed.
 However, because the USB 2.0 specification, which introduced high-speed, incorporates the USB 1.1 specification such that a USB 2.0 device is not required to operate at high speed, any compliant full-speed or low-speed device may still be labelled as a USB 2.0 device.
 Thus, not all USB 2.0 hubs operate at high speed.